jdantonio/functional-ruby/README.md

 ### Supported Ruby versions

-MRI 1.9.2, 1.9.3, and 2.0.
+MRI 1.9.2, 1.9.3, 2.0, 2.1, and JRuby (1.9 mode).
 This library is pure Ruby and has no gem dependencies.
 It should be fully compatible with any Ruby interpreter that is 1.9.x compliant.
-I simply don't know enough about JRuby, Rubinius, or the others to fully support them.
-I can promise good karma and attribution on this page to anyone wishing to take responsibility for verifying compaitibility with any Ruby other than MRI.

 ### Install